Sp1ke1/Sp1ke1.github.io/_posts/2023-06-25-Building the engine.markdown

 endif()
 ```

-Cool thing that I didn't know is that you can set preprocessing variables in CMake using add_compile_definitions command.
+A cool thing that I didn't know is that you can set preprocessing variables in CMake using add_compile_definitions command.

 ```
 # -------- Preprocessor directives --------